What does the Progression of Alcoholism Look Like in the Average Alcoholic?

 The dependence stage is when you might start to realize there is something abnormal about your drinking.
 Family, friends, and coworkers may begin to notice how often you focus on drinking.

 However, it is still easy to find excuses for a drink.
 Enough drinking takes place throughout the day in regular society to make it somewhat acceptable at this point.
-It’s more than average drinking but and you’re developing a dependence, but it’s simple to find ways to explain why you’re doing it.
+It’s more than average drinking but and you’re developing a dependency, but it’s simple to find ways to explain why you’re doing it.

 “If you had the stresses I did you would drink, too.”